fragglet/wadptr/test/README.md

   we check that we can at least process that BLOCKMAP without making it any larger.
 The WAD has a single redundant byte at the end so that wadptr will successfully reduce its size.

+Graphics test WADs:

+* `samecol.wad` has a single graphic containing two identical columns, to confirm those will be combined.
+* `suffix.wad` has a single graphic containing two columns that are different, but one column is a suffix of the other.
 * `btsxcred.wad` is the CREDIT screen graphic from btsx\_e1a.wad, which has its columns unnecessarily spread into two posts, and checks that the code to combine posts works as intended.